appliedtechnology/jsfs-lab-lintingDemo/JavaScript/README.md

 Your `.eslintrc.js` should look like the [this eslint file](./.eslintrc.js)

-There are other ESLint configurations (like standard, Google etc) and ESLint is also highly [configurable](https://eslint.org/docs/user-guide/configuring).
+> Note: There are other ESLint configurations (like standard, Google etc) and ESLint is also highly [configurable](https://eslint.org/docs/user-guide/configuring).
 We suggest that you throughout the course play around with different setups of ESLint to get fully comfortable with the tool.

 ## This Repository